by John Salt - Updated November 2024

-"Are RC Helicopters Hard To Fly?" is a question I still get asked several times a week.
+"Are RC Helicopters Hard To Fly?" is a question I get asked several times a week.

-I also get asked many times by people who know how to fly quad/multi rotors & micro coaxial RC helicopters if the single rotor collective pitch RC helicopters (also known as 3D) are as hard as people say they are to fly, and if so - why?
+Such inquiries usually come from people who know how to fly RC airplanes, quad rotors and easer to fly 4 channel fixed pitch RC helicopters.
+They all want to know if single rotor collective pitch RC helicopters (also known as 3D) are as hard as people say they are to fly, and if so - why?

-These folks want to progress to single rotor collective pitch RC helicopters, but are scared and don't know if they should, or if they have the required skills to be successful.
+These folks simply want to know if they have the required skills to be successful in this hobby, while some are a little scared to take it up.
 As with most things, skills are learned, knowledge replaces fear, and almost anyone can learn to fly one of these eggbeaters - I'm certainly proof of that.

 Progressing to a 3D/collective pitch RC helicopter should not be scary as long as you understand a bit about them.
 It wasn't all that long ago, starting out on a large, expensive nitro powered single rotor collective pitch machine was the only option after all.
 It was possible then and with today's better equipment, even easier and much less expensive and intimidating.